-- "Shauzia's anger bounced around inside her, with no way to get out" (page 94).
+- 1. How did the man manage to get Shauzia out of prison? - 2.
+"Shauzia's anger bounced around inside her, with no way to get out" (page 80).
 Have you ever felt that way?
 Why is it an effective description?
 What are some other examples of the author's use of figurative language that you have found effective? - 3.
 What new characters do we meet in this chapter?
 Describe who they are, where they live, and how their lives differ from Shauzia's. - 4.
-Barbara says that they moved to Pakistan because "we like a bit of adventure" (page 98).
+Barbara says that they moved to Pakistan because "we like a bit of adventure" (page 83).
 Why might this be offensive to someone like Shauzia?